 Emotionally distant grandpa and peanut butter tacos?!
 Swimming pools and a secret sexual life?!
 Empowerment and an ’80s sitcom?!
 There’s that increased sensitivity to unusual associations for you.
 One of my favorite quotes is: “Everything is delicately interconnected.”
 But wouldn’t it make sense to simplify our thought processes, optimizing for creativity, beauty, and seeing the big picture and how everything is delicately interconnected?

-This file helped me write this and this and this too.
-Whenever I’m writing or researching on a topic for work, by searching the term on there, I can quickly assess all the views and things I found intriguing throughout the months, and as of now, years.
+Whenever I’m writing or researching on a topic for work, by searching for the term on there, I can quickly assess all the views and things I found intriguing throughout the months, and as of now, years.

 If I’ve thought of this unusual connection between laptops and chocolate, but I can’t put my finger on it or clearly articulate it, going through the note with a simple search command gives me clarity and insight.